Sevastromo/sevastromo.github.io/about.md

 * The S.T.A.L.K.E.R.
 Series

-* Resident Evil Remake

-* Resident Evil 2 Remake
+* Some of the Resident Evil series (mainly 1, 2, 3)

 * Hitman

+* The Witcher 3: Wild Hunt

+* The Half-Life series

+* Alien Isolation

+* Elden Ring